 What is Lattice Degeneration?

 Lattice degeneration is a condition of the eye that comprises abnormal thinning of the peripheral retina.
 The retina is the tissue at the back of the eye which contains receptors to help with vision.
-Lattice degeneration is found in 10% of people however the prevalence is higher in patients who are near-sighted (up to 30%).
-The retinal tissue is usually weaker at the site of lattice degeneration and vulnerable to developing breaks, tears, or holes which could lead to retinal detachment.
+Lattice degeneration occurs in 10% of people; however, the prevalence is higher in patients who are near-sighted (up to 30%).
+The retinal tissue is usually weaker at the site of lattice degeneration and vulnerable to developing breaks, tears, or holes, which could lead to retinal detachment.

 Symptoms of Lattice Degeneration?

-Lattice degeneration is generally asymptomatic unless it leads to a retinal tear or detachment.
-These are very serious eye conditions that require attention from an ophthalmologist.
+Lattice degeneration is generally asymptomatic unless it leads to retinal complications like retinal tear or detachment or retinal holes.
+These are very serious eye conditions that require attention from an ophthalmologist to prevent permanent vision loss.
 The symptoms of these conditions are:

 - Flashing lights